-We check for the varying quality of vocational degrees by distinguishing six types of VET, based on respondents' studied occupation that is available in the SLFS: (1) agricultural and construction occupations; (2) technical and industrial production occupations; (3) technical office and computer science occupations; (4) commercial and clerical occupations; (5) occupations in private consumer services; (6) occupations in health and social services.
-While firm size, sector and the intellectual requirement of an apprenticeship would give us a better measure of quality, there is no information on these features in our two datasets.
+We check for the varying quality of vocational degrees by distinguishing six types of VET based on the occupation for which respondents were initially trained: (1) agricultural and construction occupations; (2) technical and industrial production occupations; (3) technical office and computer science occupations; (4) commercial and clerical occupations; (5) occupations in private consumer services; (6) occupations in health and social services.

 Measures for respondent's social origin are only available in the SHP.
-We use five categories to distinguish fathers' education, mothers' education, fathers' social class and mothers' social class.7 Additionally, we control for resident permit and, in the SLFS, for nationality (in 20 categories), for Switzerland's 26 cantons and for nine types of residential community (from small village to large urban centre).
+We use five categories to distinguish fathers' education, mothers' education, fathers' social class and mothers' social class.
+Additionally,